Shaal0wFR/cloudflare-ddns-update/README.md

 -----

-You can use this script on every linux that supports curl package.
+You can use this script on every linux that supports `curl` and `jq` packages. <br>
+You can install them using (for Ubuntu / Debian based OS) : `apt install -y curl jq`

 I personnaly put the script in the `/usr/local/sbin` directory, and make a crontab on it with this line :
 `*/5 * * * * /usr/local/sbin/cloudflare-ddns-update.sh > /dev/null 2>&1`